PremoWeb/chadburn/README.md

 ## Configuration

+For the most comprehensive and up-to-date documentation, please visit our dedicated website at [https://chadburn.dev](https://chadburn.dev).

 A comprehensive wiki is underway to detail Chadburn's usage.
 Caprover users will soon have access to a One Click App for deploying and managing scheduled jobs via Service Label Overrides.

 For others, here's a quick guide to get started with Chadburn: